Financial Planning for Retirees

 - Taxes design a strategy for minimizing your tax burden.

-- Portfolio recommend investments based on an explicit balance of growth vs. security
+- Portfolio recommend investments based on explicit balance of growth vs. security

 - Figure out whether you should keep your 401(k) or 403(b) with your previous employer or roll it into an IRA, where I will build you a new portfolio.

-- Build that portfolio using your risk tolerance to create enough retirement income but not outliving your money.
+- Build that portfolio using your risk tolerance with the goal of creating enough retirement income but not outliving your money.

 - Look over any pension options for which you may be eligible, review any Social Security and Medicare questions you may have.

-- Examine any group life policies you may want to convert to an individual plan.
+- Examine any group life policies you may want to convert to an individual policy.